Digital-Data-Co/forge-docs/src/user-guide/task-templates/apps/terraform/states.md

 }
 ```

-Now Terraform will use Semaphore's built-in HTTP backend even when running from your terminal:
+Now Terraform will use Forge's built-in HTTP backend even when running from your terminal:

 ```
 terraform apply